LeedsCodeDojo/Recursion/Exercises_CSharp.md

 Ackermann, with continuations.
 Try calling it with 3 and 12 to see if it's worked.

-### 3.4 Towers of Hannoi

-Go and solve the [Towers of Hannoi puzzle](https://www.learneroo.com/modules/71/nodes/402) using recursion.

-### 3.5 Permutations

-Output all permutations of a passed string (or list of characters).

 ### Appendix A - Optimising Tail Calls in C#

 While the .Net VM and C# compiler are able to optimise tail calls (to avoid Stack Overflow), it may or may not happen.
 To get your tail calls optimised, make sure you:
 * Compile for 64-bit (in project build settings) - 32-bit applications don't get TCO
 * Turn on 'Optimize code' (in project build settings)
 * Use a more recent version (apparently the optimisation is more likely on .Net 4 and above)

-### Appendix B - Tips for working with lists in C# and similar languages.
+### Appendix B - Tips for working with lists in C#.

 If your language doesn't have a recursive list structure, doing recursion with collections can be a pain.
 Some of the problems with the built-in list structures are:
 * they don't always make it easy to get the 'head' and 'tail' of a list
 * Building up a list by appending items onto the front can be difficult
 * Both of the above can be very inefficient

-With C#, I've found two workable solutions.
-The best way is to define your own recursive data type, which might look a bit like this:
+With C#, you can make your own recursive type to solve these problems:

     public class RecursiveList {